raffaeldutra/raffaeldutra.github.io/content/page/cv/resume.md

 ##### AGCO - IT Specialist
 * Deployment and infrastructure automation (Docker, Docker Compose, Bash and Puppet).
 * Continuous integration (Git, Bitbucket, Bamboo and Confluence)
-* Logs and metrics monitoring (Elasticsearch, Logstash).
+* Logs and metrics monitoring (Elasticsearch, Logstash, Grafana + Telegraf and InfluxDB).
 * Development environment automation (VirtualBox, [Vagrant](https://atlas.hashicorp.com/raffaeldutra), [Packer](https://github.com/raffaeldutra/packer), Linux, Preseed).
 * Job Scheduler (Rundeck).
 * Build tools (Gradle and Apache Maven).
-* Linux server administration (Ubuntu Server and Debian).
+* Linux server administration (Ubuntu Server).
 * Documents processes and procedures required for developers.
 * Learns new applications and functionalities as required.
 * Participates in special projects, usually involving implementation of a new tool or application.

 ##### AGCO Projects
+**Puppet - Configuration Management**
+This project was develop from scratch, since the creation of a functional environment in localhost to developers and operator could recreate the whole infrastructure managed using Puppet, until it get to the environments, like development, stagind and production.

+Documentation of process, like:

+* Mounting pointsthe benefit
+* Create new environments
+* Code deployment by operators in production with puppet aplly command, using Continuous Delivery
+* Create new machines with specific modules
+* Code deployment with r10k
+* How to create new Puppet servers using Puppet

+Developed codes:

+* Spring Boot module (Java)
+* Structural Scripts for nodes in format YAML written in Ruby
+* Shell Scripts to install agent and configure it

+Tools like Vagrant, Shell Scripts in Ruby were the great pillars for the project become viable.

+All the developed code to automate it, was thinked in how to bring benefits for operators and development team.

 **Oracle automation using Docker for development**
-On this case, the demand was build a tool for developers create scripts for Oracle, where this scripts have to pass for some "pipelines" until it get to production.
+In this case, the demand was build a tool for developers create scripts for Oracle, where this scripts have to pass for some "pipelines" until it get to production using Bamboo (Continuous integration tool).

 **Bamboo using Docker**
-Many of our projects we use Docker for build the application developed by other companies.
-Our main problem was to have the same environment used in development to production, using Docker the problem was solved.
+Many of our projects uses Docker for build the application developed by other companies.
+Our main problem was to have the same environment used in development to productionm like plugins and packages dependencies.

 **Shell Script environments**
 In some cases, we could not use some tools for configuration management, so I build scripts for environments to install and configure some tools, like: Nginx, CouchDB, Spring Boot environment, ActiveMQ, MongoDB, Logstash and OpenJDK.

+###### Some projects that I worked since the it starts
 * VMI (Vendor management Inventory)
 * IMA (Implements Mobile Application)